kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 7. `Use` keyword

-* MUST include a single trait
+* MUST include a single trait per line

 #### &#10006; Incorrect